 Consider using positive peer pressure to help you and your tight-knit crew make the right decisions.
 Encourage your friends to stay safe by following guidelines and sticking together throughout the night.

+Did you know that not everyone likes to drink and go out?
 It’s also especially important to make sure that everyone in your group is on board with the plans.
 If one person isn’t comfortable with going out, then stay in for the night—it’s okay!
 Remember to listen to how everyone feels about the situation before going out.
-Try pressuring your friends to stay home instead of going out.

 2. Bring Safety Essentials